Analyzing Pelangio Exploration (PGXPF) and Its Rivals

-Pelangio Exploration (OTCMKTS: PGXPF) is one of 101 public companies in the “Metal mining” industry, but how does it contrast to its peers?
-We will compare Pelangio Exploration to similar companies based on the strength of its valuation, earnings, analyst recommendations, institutional ownership, profitability, dividends and risk.
+Pelangio Exploration (OTCMKTS: PGXPF) is one of 101 public companies in the “Metal mining” industry, but how does it contrast to its competitors?
+We will compare Pelangio Exploration to similar businesses based on the strength of its dividends, institutional ownership, risk, valuation, earnings, profitability and analyst recommendations.

-This is a summary of current ratings and recommmendations for Pelangio Exploration and its peers, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations and price targets for Pelangio Exploration and its competitors, as provided by MarketBeat.com.

 |Sell Ratings